zdpau/-TensorFlow-/README.md

 tf.app.flags is a wrapper for the Python argparse module, which is commonly used to process command-line arguments, with some extra and specific functionality.

 for instance, a Python command-line program with typical command-line arguments:

    `python distribute.py --job_name="ps" --task_index=0`

+The program distribute.py is passed the following:  job_name="ps"   task_index=0

+This information is then extracted within the Python script, by using:

+   `tf.app.flags.DEFINE_string("job_name", "", "name of job")
+    tf.app.flags.DEFINE_integer("task_index", 0, "Index of task")`